-These games had been played for centuries, generation after generation, before technology became such a huge part of people's lives: today computer games, social networks, the internet have replaced what are now considered old fashioned games and hobbies, that have become part of Italian tradition and social history.
+These games had been played for centuries, generation after generation, before technology became such a huge part of people's lives: today computer games, social networks, the internet have replaced what is now considered old fashioned, yet part of Italian tradition and social history.

 Among the most famous...

 The trottola, the spinning top

 The trottola dates back to 6000 years ago and some were found in the course of excavation works in Pompeii.
 This game was very famous in Rome, where politicians and plebes alike used to play with it.
 Mostly made with wood, it rotated through a rope.
 From North to South, one'll still find nonni, grandparents, who have at least once played with a trottola with their grandchildren.

 This is among the oldest and best known street games; known in many other countries, it is said to have been invented by the Romans, who taught it to children when they conquered new places.
 However, there are several ways to play it, which change from place to place, also within the same country.